pattygcoding/Connect-Four-Language-Tree/README.md

-# Connect Four Language Tree
+# Connect Four Language Tree by Patrick Goodwin

 ## Instructions for running each program: